Welcome to the Inca Trail!

 Peruvians love to drink Inca Kola (Peruvian soft drink), beer, chicha, and pisco sours.

-Altitude Sickness is common for travelers coming to Peru, especially Cusco.
-Coca Tea, rehydration, and good acclimatization always help.
+Altitude sickness is common for travelers coming to Peru, especially Cusco.
+Coca Tea, rehydration, and good acclimatization always helps.
 Symptoms can be similar to those of a bad hangover.

 Coca leaves are legal in Peru and you can find coca crackers, toffees and sweets, but do not attempt to take them out of the country.

-Peruvians love Salsa, Cumbia and Reggaeton and when they are listening to music as a family they opt for local music like Huaynos and Huaylas.
+Peruvians love Salsa, Cumbia and Reggaeton and when they are listening to music as a family they opt for traditional music like Huaynos and Huaylas.